Vanaub22/Tender-Management-System/README.md

  4. **Displaying Available Balance after Selling / Purchasing**
  5. **Delete Tenders from Listing**
  6. **Adding Tenders to Listing**
+ 7. **Admin Panel with full access to User, Bidding and Tender Databases**

 ## Tech used: